duckki/mini-snark/docs/kzg.md

 The step (5) uses the fact that `com_q` equals `q(alpha) * G` from the definition of `commit`.

 At the end, `H1` is stored in `pp[1]` and the other variables are also directly available.
-Thus, the equality on step (7) can be directly computed, which is implemented in the `verify` function.
+Thus, the equality on step (7) can be directly computed, which is implemented in the `verify_eval` function.

 Notice that the decision procedure for (7) must be sound and complete against (1), which is the ultimate goal.
 That means (1) must imply (7) and (7) must imply (1) as well.